Sustainable transport

 The United Nations Environment Programme (UNEP) estimates that each year 2.4 million premature deaths from outdoor air pollution could be avoided.
 Particularly hazardous for health are emissions of black carbon, a component of particulate matter, which is a known cause of respiratory and carcinogenic diseases and a significant contributor to global climate change.
 The links between greenhouse gas emissions and particulate matter make low carbon transport an increasingly sustainable investment at local level—both by reducing emission levels and thus mitigating climate change; and by improving public health through better air quality.
 The term "green mobility" also refers to clean ways of movement or sustainable transport.

-The social costs of transport include road crashes, air pollution, physical inactivity, time taken away from the family while commuting and vulnerability to fuel price increases.
-Many of these negative impacts fall disproportionately on those social groups who are also least likely to own and drive cars.
+The social costs of transport include road crashes, air pollution, physical inactivity, time taken away from the family while commuting, and vulnerability to fuel price increases.
 Traffic congestion imposes economic costs by wasting people's time and by slowing the delivery of goods and services.
 Traditional transport planning aims to improve mobility, especially for vehicles, and may fail to adequately consider wider impacts.
 But the real purpose of transport is access – to work, education, goods and services, friends and family – and there are proven techniques to improve access while simultaneously reducing environmental and social impacts, and managing traffic congestion.
 Communities which are successfully improving the sustainability of their transport networks are doing so as part of a wider program of creating more vibrant, livable, sustainable cities.